hohsieh/hec-ras-docker/README.md

 ```

 ### Limiting/Unlimiting CPU threads and Memory
-Set the below vars in `/hecras/project/config` or in your `docker run` command to override the dynamic threading behavior before execution:
+Set the below vars in `/hecras/project/config`, the `core.sh`file, or in your `docker run` command to override the dynamic threading behavior before execution:

 ```